-Standard DoseOne 200 mg tablet, twice daily with food.
-Approved for adults and children 2 years and older weighing at least 22 pounds (10 kg).
+Standard DoseOne 200 mg tablet, twice daily with a meal.
+Taking Intelence without food could result in a 50% decrease in the drug absorption and may lead to HIV drug resistance.
+Approved for treatment-experienced adults and children 2 years and older weighing at least 22 pounds (10 kg).
 See the package insert for specific weight-based dosing in children.
 Also available in 25 mg and 100 mg tablets.
-Must be taken in combination with another antiretroviral(s) which does not contain medication from the same drug class.
+Must be taken in combination with another antiretroviral(s) that do not contain medication from the same drug class.

 (800) JANSSEN (526-7736)

 AWP100 mg, 120 tablets: $1,693.80/month